schramm-famm/vm/README.md

 ## Updating VM
 To safely apply changes that have been made to the VM provisioning process, run `vagrant halt` and then `vagrant up --provision`.

+## Kafka Scripts
+Useful scripts for testing Kafka like `kafka-console-producer.sh` and `kafka-console-consumer.sh` are located in the `/home/vagrant/kafka_2.12-2.4.1/bin/` directory and should be run from the the `/home/vagrant/kafka_2.12-2.4.1/` directory.